This page covers tropes in Dragon Ball Z Abridged.

 - Played with by Krillin in Episodes 29 and 30.
 His scream only lasts about a second, but he repeats it over and over until Freeza blows him up.
 Then everyone's teleported to Earth when Dende screws Freeza over, and in four months' time Porunga is convinced to just give them six wishes right off the bat.
 When Krillin is revived he is still screaming.
 Krillin has been screaming non-stop for FOUR MONTHS.

-- A straighter example occurred when Krillin, Gohan and Bulma landed on Namek only to learn Vegeta had arrived and that he possessed four of the Dragon Balls.
+- A straighter example occurs when Krillin, Gohan and Bulma land on Namek only to learn Vegeta has arrived and that he possesses four of the Dragon Balls.
 The scream is implied to last for the entire opening sequence and definitely twenty seconds afterwards.